Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/PRESENTATION.md

 ## Overview

-structure of sha (how we broke it down): preprocessing & transofmr
+structure of sha (how we broke it down): preprocessing & transform

 ## Weaknesses

 - energy/time required to hash
 - length extension attack (need to research more)
 - brute force/rainbow tables (safer to files)

+maybe provide some examples of rainbow tables? if we can find

-- potential for collisions (NOTE: not a practical concern)
+- potential for collisions (NOTE: not a practical concern. sha1 has a lot more collisions: hence sha256)

+1993: sha1

+2001: sha256

+way to generate sha1 collision: https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html

+NO KNOWN sha256 COLLISIONS!!!

 - while very secure rn, future innovation (ie. quantum computing?) could make it less so.

 ## Improvements